Supper club: In Latin America

-In Latin America, a supper club is typically an underground restaurant known as either a paladar or a restaurante de puertas cerradas (locked door restaurant).
-Although technically illegal, this type of restaurant is built into the culture, often with higher standards than many licensed establishments.
-They are becoming increasingly popular in the U.S.
+In Latin America, a supper club is typically an underground restaurant known as either a paladar or a restaurante de puertas cerradas (locked-door restaurant).
+Although technically illegal, this type of restaurant is built into the culture.

 The attraction of the underground restaurant for the customer is the ability to sample new food at low prices outside the traditional restaurant experience.
 For the host, benefits are making some money and experimenting with cooking without having to invest in a restaurant proper.
 As one host told the San Francisco Chronicle, "It's literally like playing restaurant...
 You can create the event, and then it's over."